shbhmbhrgv/Personality-Chatbot/readme.md

 To Run the Project you require::
  * python 3.5 and above
- * tensorflow (v0.12)
- * django (1.10.7)
- * channels (1.1.6)
- * redis ()
+ * redis
+ * pip install tensorflow
+ * pip install django==1.10.7
+ * pip install channels==1.1.6
- * asgi_redis
+ * pip install asgi_redis
+ * pip install tqdm
+ * pip install nltk
+ * python3 -m nltk.downloader punkt
  * [CKPT FILE](https://uofi.box.com/shared/static/vm0sm79oh037eh2kood6tvnaq010f75h.zip)

 ## Running
 Once you have all the depenedencies ready, do the folowing:

 Extract the ckpt zip file, you will get a folder 'model-server' with the ckpt file and its associated files.
 Move this folder to /save.
 The server will look at the model present on save/model-server/model.ckpt

-To configure the web app
+To Configure the Web App

 ```bash
 export CHATBOT_SECRET_KEY="my-secret-key"